sergiocollado/potpourri/Notes_on_protocols/Notes_on_4G_LTE_Long_Term_Evolution.md

 - S11 interface between the SGW and the MME, tranporting signalling messages
 - S6a interface between the MME and the HSS, transporting signalling messages
 - S1-MME interface between the eNodeB and the MME, transporting signalling messages
 - S1-U interface between the eNodeB and the SGW, transporting user data, no signalling exchanges.
+- X2 interface between 2 eNodeBs, transporting user data and signaling messages
+- Uu transmission in the radio channel between the UE and the eNodeB, transporting using data and signalling messages
+- S8 interface, between the SGW and the PGW of diffeRent networks (roaming)
+- Gx between the PGW and PCRF
+- S13 interface between the EIR and the MME